 The romance scam epidemic has become a significant and rapidly accelerating problem in the United States.
 One such tragic case involves Laura Kowall, an Illinois woman who fell victim to this deceitful scheme.
-This is her story, detailing how Laura Kowall’s Life and Loss
+This is her story, detailing how <a href="she was ensnared by scammers, leading to a devastating conclusion.

 The Scam Unravels